The You-Tube vocals at the Outremont Theatre in Montreal that I linked up with, halfway down my Selected Poems section

 - Yeah, I guess that’s us, some of us anyway, but so what!?

-- Exaggerated patriotism often a total lack of individual self-esteem…
+- Exaggerated patriotism often a lack of individual self-esteem…

 - Maybe, but all of it better than tossing bombs into crowded fruit markets and night spots!

 Poor kids all of them, McRae said out loud, though not an especially compassionate man thinking What a classy broad, as the vernacular went and goes.
 A woman both submersed in and committed to this painful, puerile culture of hers.
-One day beginning to put it all down on paper with Viva laIndiferencia, one of his more sanctimonious forays, influenced by people like her, but also taking advantage of, in a way even using her personae.
+One day beginning to put it all down on paper with Viva laIndiferencia, one of his more sanctimonious forays, influenced by people like her, but also taking advantage of, in a way even using her personae as a counter force.
 Loftily concluding that none of this indifference a case of hipness, for what’s lacking is focus.
 That to love is to focus.
-Productions like massive Pop Rock concerts not progress but a progression, a lousy one at that, remembering that once upon a time he personally loved his Coltrane, one of his heroes and up close, but today the young refusing to contemplate, only seeking to be overwhelmed, quickly, superficially, if possible surrounded by thousands, through massive amplification, showered by chemicals and blinding lights, out of sheer but piss poor peer taste.
+Productions like massive Pop Rock concerts not progress but a progression, a lousy one at that, remembering that once upon a time he personally loved his Coltrane who played at a casino on the Rock, one of his heroes and up close, but today the young refusing to contemplate, only seeking to be overwhelmed, quickly, superficially, if possible surrounded by thousands, through massive amplification, showered by chemicals and blinding lights, out of sheer but piss poor peer taste.

 So that there’s another question to be asked, and it goes… Really, McRae, is this how you lay your eggs?
 We’re quickly full circle with you now, aren’t we?
 Here to dissect America, you said, but committed to generalities, unable to connect deeply to persons, and that Coltrane nostalgia probably all bullshit.
 Wanting your cake and eating it too, your anthropologist mother forgetting to insist that there comes a moment any man or woman must start taking full responsibility for their acts, neither blaming the past, the system nor where they came from.
 Which, while sitting in judgment on entire nations, is what you’re about to do.
 And fat chance trying to impress Edna with this stuff, in the end perhaps better off writing an Ode To A Woman I Never Understood, before asking her to approve your dispatches to London for accuracy.
 Not only because it’s where the same shit reigns, but because of her having figured you out.
 A reporter as it turns out ad infinitum climbing while descending an M.C.
 Escher staircase, setting standards he doesn’t himself live up to.
 And all this so everyone gets to know the man who unexpectedly walked in from nowhere, everyone wondering about him.
 With Edna playing it cool suddenly pulling the rug out from underneath her companions, their thoughts, by blurting out…